Løwe House: 17th century

 The property was later acquired by major Adam Søbøtker.
 He also owned the country houses Hummeltofte, Marienborg and Rustenborg.
-At the 1787 census, Søbøtker resided in the building with the unmarried woman Ane Marie Phillippine von Dumrecker, husjomfru Sophie Magdalene Winterberg, cooper (bødkersvend) Hans Piilegaard, a caretaker, a housekeeper, a gardener and the gardener's wife and 32-year-old daughter.
+At the 1787 census, Søbøtker resided in the building with the unmarried woman Ane Marie Phil von Dumrecker, husjomfru Sophie Magdalene Winterberg, cooper (bødkersvend) Hans Piilegaard, a caretaker, a housekeeper, a gardener and the gardener's wife and 32-year-old daughter.

 Søbøtker resided in the building until at least 1801.

 The property was later acquired by Christiane Friderica (née Holst, 1747–1817).
 She was the widow of etatsråd Enevold Berregaard Lugge (1718–1788) and the daughter of commander-captain Johan Christopher Holst (1705–1862).
 In the new cadastre of 1806, her property was listed as No. 183 in St. Ann's East Quarter.